unoplatform/uno/doc/articles/guides/raspberry-pi/raspberry-pi-intro.md

 Before we go anywhere, let's make sure we can dial in to our Raspberry Pi.

-You may need to do this part with a Keyboard, a Mouse and Monitor of course, unless you enabled SSH the SD card before you installed Raspberry Pi Os.
+You may need to do this part with a Keyboard, a Mouse and Monitor of course, unless you enabled SSH the SD card before you installed Raspberry Pi OS.

 Firstly, make sure that your Pi is connected to the same network.